 You are financially responsible for all dents, nicks, and scratches if you don’t have insurance.
 You can be sure the car will be inspected with a fine-toothed comb.
 In most cases, you will be charged more than what you would pay at an auto body repair shop.
 This is partly how rental agencies make money.

-If you don’t have insurance and a dent occurs while the car is in your possession, then we recommend bringing the car to our shop for an estimate.
+If you don’t have insurance and a dent occurs while the car is in your possession, we recommend bringing the car to our shop for an estimate.
 We can give you an accurate estimate for all types of dents and auto painting restorations.
 Northwest Auto Rebuild performs dent repair on rental cars all the time and can recommend the best course of action.
+Contact us today for a consultation.